prices/SquadronBuilder/README.md

 squadron cards will be output is SVG format, which Firefox and Chrome will both open natively.
 From there they can be printed.

+## Requirements
+### Running
+* PHP >= 5.3
+* Web server software (any that can run php)

+### Testing
+* phpunit >= 3.7

+## Installing

+The entire html/ directory needs to go into the web space of the web server.
+It can go in as a subdirectory or as the root directory.
+It will work either way.

+## Testing

+Just run phpunit in the root directory of the git repository.
+It will Run all of the tests automatically.

 ## Contributions

 Want to contribute?
 Fork the repository, make your changes, the submit a pull request.
 I welcome changes that are within the scope of the project.

+### Requirements
+* All code additions should include tests
+* All tests must pass

 ## License
 This is released under the GNU GPL V2.
 You can find the complete text in the